 The Czech Republic and the Slovak Republic were created as separate States on 1 January 1993 from the territory of the former Czechoslovakia.
 The Czech Republic is bordered by Poland, Slovakia, Austria and Germany and has a land area of 79 thousand square kilometres.
-In 2014, the Czech population was estimated at 10.5 million people.
+In 2016, the Czech population was estimated at 10.6 million people.
 The Czech Republic marks its National Day on 28 October, which celebrates the creation of Czechoslovakia in 1918.

 The Czech Republic joined the Organisation for Security and Cooperation in Europe (OSCE) in 1995 and the North Atlantic Treaty Organisation (NATO) in 1999.
 The Czech Republic is also a member of the Visegrad Four, with Poland, Slovakia and Hungary.
 The grouping aims to promote closer cooperation between these four central European countries to further their European integration.
 All four countries joined the European Union in May 2004.

-The Czech Republic will hold the rotating presidency of the Visegrad Four from July 2015 to June 2016.
+The Czech Republic is deeply integrated into EU production and trade networks.
 The auto industry remains the Czech Republic’s largest single industry, and, together with its upstream suppliers, accounts for nearly 24 per cent of domestic manufacturing.
 The EU is the Czech Republic’s biggest trading partner accounting for approximately 80 per cent of Czech exports.

 Australia and the Czech Republic are like-minded on many international policy issues and share strong people-to-people links.
 Since the Second World War, there have been two major waves of immigration: after the communist takeover of Czechoslovakia in 1948, and following Soviet occupation in 1968.
-According to 2011 census figures, around 22,800 Australians identify as having Czech ancestry.
+According to 2016 census figures, around 24,500 Australians identify as having Czech ancestry.

 The framework for Australian commercial relations with the Czech Republic includes an Investment Promotion and Protection Agreement and a Double Taxation Agreement, signed in 1994 and 1995 respectively.
 The Agreement between the Government of Australia and the Government of the Czech Republic on Cooperation in Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material entered into force in 2002.
 The Australian Transaction Reports and Analysis Centre (AUSTRAC) signed a Memorandum of Understanding with its Czech counterpart in May 2008 to allow Australian law enforcement and other Government agencies to receive vital financial intelligence from the Czech Republic.
 Australia and the Czech Republic implemented a bilateral Social Security Agreement on 1 July 2011.